signalogic/SigSRF_SDK/mediaTest_readme.md

 * Packet Stats
 * Packet Repair
 * Jitter Buffer
-* Event Log warnings , errors
+* Summary of event log warnings and errors

 Below is a run-time stats example from a mediaMin screen cap.